TASRobotics/guide/java-style-guide/structure.md

 # Order of top-level declarations in a file

-Each file should have declarations in the following order, with one blank line separating each one:
+Each file should have declarations in the following order:

 1. Package statement
 2. [Import statements](#import-statements)